Tuba Saygın Avşar

 Profile photo of Tuba Saygın Avşar

-Tuba Saygın Avşar is a Health Economics Research Fellow in the Department of Applied Health Research at University College London.
-She works as part of the Health Economics and Data Theme in the NIHR North Thames ARC and the Evaluation Team at UCLPartners.
+Tuba Saygın Avşar is a Health Economist, working at the National Institute for Health and Care Institute (NICE) in the UK.
+Tuba provides scientific and technical advice to support the development of NICE guidelines, standards, and other products.
+This includes interpreting and evaluating clinical and economic evidence.
 She has in-depth expertise in applying appropriate and innovative health economics research methods to evaluate health, social care, and population health interventions and policies, focusing on national upscaling and implementation research.
 Tuba is especially interested in digital health innovations, AI-based technologies, smoking cessation interventions and implementation.
-Before joining UCL, Tuba worked at the University of Birmingham on an NIHR-funded project to evaluate the cost-effectiveness of left ventricular assist devices for destination therapy patients in the UK.
-She has a PhD in health economics from the University of Birmingham.
-As part of her PhD, she developed a complex Markov model to evaluate smoking cessation interventions for pregnant women.
-Tuba also worked as a research assistant in Turkey, focusing on topics related to Health Policy and Healthcare Management.
+Before joining NICE, Tuba worked at University College London and University of Birmingham.
+She has a PhD in health economics from the University of Birmingham, which evaluated smoking cessation interventions for pregnant women.
+She also holds two masters’ degrees from Swansea University and Suleyman Demirel University (Türkiye), focusing on topics related to Health Economics, Health Policy, and Healthcare Management.
+Any views expressed are of the authors not the affiliated institutions’.

 Website